 The Master of Education with PK-4 Teacher Certification will meet the needs of individuals with baccalaureate degrees in fields other than education who wish to enter the teaching profession.
 This post baccalaureate teacher certification program will prepare candidates for Pennsylvania public school teaching from grades prekindergarten through four, pending passing of the PA PreK-4 competency exam (PA basic skills exams are not required for certification at the masters level).
-A non-degree, certification only track is available for applicants with prior credits in the field of early childhood/elementary education.
 Up to nine undergraduate credits that meet PA teaching competencies may be applied to this degree program.
 Special Education PK-12 certification may be added with the addition of four 15-week online classes (12 credits) and with passing of special education competency exams.

-The Master of Education leading to PreK-4 teacher certification will be offered in online format in seven-week semesters in the fall, spring, and summer.
+The Master of Education leading to PreK-4 teacher certification will be offered in an online format in seven-week semesters in the fall, spring, and summer.
 The PreK-4 Teacher Certification program culminates in 14 weeks of student teaching that will take place over two seven week semesters.
 A \$300 fee per student teaching semester (for a total of \$600) will be applied to cover the stipend given to the cooperating teacher.

 Teacher candidates presently working as paraprofessionals in public school settings may complete some or all field experiences in that setting.
 The PreK-4 Teacher Certification program is designed to be completed in two to three years.
-Based on student's undergraduate transcript evaluation, undergraduate coursework or the equivalent in fine arts, history, math, and science may be required.
+Based on student's undergraduate transcript evaluation, undergraduate coursework or the equivalent in fine arts, history, and science may be required.